yugr/rust-slides/features/method.md

   - mark very high quality/influential posts in dedicated section in [gems.md](../materials/gems.md)
     * e.g. with useful methodology, important ideas, good explanation of some subject, etc.
     * such posts MUST be read by all team members

+When commiting changes
+  - change Status to DONE
+  - try to specify how long analysis took (to help with future planning)

 # Research